mandeepsandhu/uio-hotplug-test/README.md

 Sample kernel and userspace driver for testing uio-hotplug feature.

-## uio_dummy.c
+## uio_fake_hotplug.c
-The UIO kernel driver.
+The UIO kernel driver that fakes hot-unplug.
 Registers itself as a `platform_device` with `uio`.
 On inserting the module, it starts a `kthread` which will call `uio_unregister_device()` after a delay of ~*3 secs*.
 This should test if the kernel can handle _hot-unplug_ while the user-space program is still accessing the device.
 Interrupts are faked using a timer.

 ## uio_user.c
 The UIO user-space driver.
 This simply opens the uio device and `mmap`s a page size of the uio device memory.
 It has two modes of operation: